MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/view-all-activities-in-portal-timeline.md

 3. Since this change is a portal metadata change, [clear the server-side cache](../admin/clear-server-side-cache.md) to ensure the updated data is displayed on the portal.

 > [!NOTE]
 > Portal timeline doesn't show inline images in the timeline control.
-For example, images embedded within emails.
+For example, images embedded within emails don't appear on the portal timeline.